evansm7/pico-mac/README.md

 (cd build ; PICO_SDK_PATH=/path/to/sdk cmake .. <options>)
 ```

-Options are required if you want SD support, or more than the default 128K of memory:
+Options are required if you want SD support, more than the default 128K of memory,
+higher resolution, to change pin configs, etc.:

    * `-DUSE_SD=true`: Include SD card support.
 The GPIOs default to
      `spi0` running at 5MHz, and GPIOs 2,3,4,5 for